 2.2.58 Lot, through.
-A lot having a pair of opposite lot lines along two or more parallel public streets, and which is not a corner lot.
+A lot having a pair of opposite lot lines along two more or less parallel public streets, and which is not a corner lot.
 On a "through lot" both street lines shall be deemed front lot lines.